 It’s sooo difficult for me to say no that question.
-I love to talk in person to our customers and to hear their feedback, to learn how they use our product and how we can improve it.
+I’d love to talk in person to each of our customers one by one and to hear their feedback, to learn how they use our product and how we can improve it.

 I have to devote my time to other tasks: marketing, follow-up developments and new releases, calling trials and customers to ask how it’s going with ArchiSnapper, etc.

 So I should tell them, “Hey, that’s a great idea!
 I’d love to hear your thoughts about ArchiSnapper, but I propose we meet via conference call instead, and here’s why: …”

 It may sound easy, but it’s very difficult to do, since I feel like I’m rejecting them impolitely.
 But I have to do it.
 And the only way I can do it is by preparing the answer in my head on beforehand.
 Plus, this tactic (predefining my answer) helps me feel better prepared next time I get the question.

 And guess what?
 When I tell them in a polite way why I can’t come to their office, they completely understand and they’re perfectly fine with a conference call.
 They even respect me more for telling it like it is.

 Here’s a great resource about how to say stop saying yes when you want to say no.

 If you’re running a small business, be aware of accepting projects that can actually cause a loss.
 When you’re (too) hungry to grow your business you might see lots of opportunities and underestimate the risks.
 So beware!
 The wrong projects can suck up your time, money and energy.
 You will end up feeling exhausted—and on top of that, you will have to find a way to recover the losses.